us4useu/us4r-lite-user-docs/docs/content/hardware.md

 Provided PCIe host adapter card for the us4R-lite-PCIe.
 ```

 To proper install the PXH832 PCIe adapter cards follow the instructions available [here](https://www.dolphinics.com/download/PX/OPEN_DOC/PXH832_users_guide.pdf).
-Ensure that the DIP switch configuration shown in Table 3 of the referenced document is set to Transparent Host, Four x4 Ports.
+Ensure that the DIP switch configuration shown in Table 3 of the referenced document is set to Transparent Host, Four x4 Ports (all switches in the position closer to the PCIe connector.).

 **The proper order of the PCIe cables doesn't matter if you configure your DIP-Switches on the PXH832 card properly!**